“Huge reductions in inspection time and the ability to measure form”

 About GE Oil and Gas

 Florence is GE Oil and Gas' business headquarters, with a global installed base of machinery and equipment of more than 20,000 units.
-Projects include the world's largest LNG compression trains, re-injection of high sulfur gas, enhancing the safety and productivity of the world's oil and gas pipelines, and equipment for the production of oil and gas from deep subsea resources.
+Projects include the world's largest LNG compression trains, re-injection of high sulphur gas, enhancing the safety and productivity of the world's oil and gas pipelines, and equipment for the production of oil and gas from deep subsea resources.

 GE Oil and Gas is one of the industry's major suppliers of turbines, compressors, pumps, static equipment and metering systems, and is committed to providing customers with the highest quality offerings, driven through a Quality Management System that integrates the GE Six Sigma methodology with ISO 9001 quality standards.